smhaller/ldap-overleaf-sl/README.md

 - Admins can invite non ldap users directly (via email).
 Additionally (``link sharing`` of projects is possible).

 *Important:*
-Sharelatex/Overleaf uses the email address to identify users: If you change the field in the LDAP you have to update the corresponding field in the mongo db.
+Sharelatex/Overleaf uses the email address to identify users: If you change the email in the LDAP you have to update the corresponding field in the mongo db.

 ```